gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

   <img src="/assets/images/Gemma2_Lists/Token-Statistics-Temp.png" alt="Token Statistics Temp" />
 </p>

-For our prompt template, and with a few and notable exceptions most of the items in the lists where one-token long, this is likely a result of the expanded vocabulary size of Gemma 2 (roughly 5 times bigger than the one from GPT2 models).
-Some notable exceptions where topics like Oceans, Cities or Countries.
+For our prompt template, and with a few and notable exceptions most of the items in the lists were one-token long, this is likely a result of the expanded vocabulary size of Gemma 2 (roughly 5 times bigger than the one from GPT2 models).
+Some notable exceptions were topics like Oceans, Cities or Countries.

 2) For all the topics, in the last few items in the list the model sampled white space tokens after the item and before the line break.